Designing for Experimentation

 Outcomes

-The migration produced lasting structural changes to the sites — new content flexibility, new testing capabilities, and a fundamentally different way of making decisions.
+The migration produced lasting structural changes, new content flexibility, new testing capabilities, and a fundamentally different way of making decisions.

-• Structured experimentation surfaced a single behavioral insight that drove a 30%+ peak-season conversion lift
+• Structured experimentation surfaced a single behavioral insight that drove a 30%+ peak-traffic conversion lift

 • Evolved from zero structure to a fully mature, repeatable experimentation program

-• Content slots across all touchpoints gave the entire organization autonomy to test, iterate, and move without dependency
+• Flexible content areas across all key touchpoints gave teams the autonomy to test, iterate, and move independently

 • Hotjar session reviews became a recurring practice, surfacing behavioral insights shared across teams